pravinyo/Sunshine/README.md

 # Sunshine
 Android App for Getting Weather Forecast data.
-It uses weather data from USGS.gov
+It uses weather data from OpenWeatherMap API.

 ## Minimum SDK Version
 minimum version require to fully support all the functionality is API Level 16